Barronk99/milestone1-exclusivesuits/TESTING.md

     * Opened the page on desktop to make sure the margin left and right was correctly set and centered the content with equal white space either side.
 Test was successful.
     * Reduced and expaded the window to verify that the margins left and right only appeard on large screens and dissapeared on medium and small screen so the content contained the entire screen.
 Test was successful.

-4. Contact Us:
+4. Call to action:
-    *Contact Us is identical on all pages across the site.
+    * Call to action is identical on all pages across the site.
 Testing already successful.

 5. Footer:
     * Footer is identical on all pages across the site.
 Testing already successful.

+6. *Double checked all responsiveness and functionality on mobile and tablets.*

+#### **Contact Us page**

+1. Contact Us page content:
+    * Clicked on the 'Contact Us' nav item to verify it links to the contact page.
+Test was successful.
+    * Reduced and expanded the window to verify the contact us section is fully respnsive.
+Test was successful.
+    * Attempted to submit the contact form without filling in each required field to verify it would pop up with an error message.
+Test was successful.
+    * Attempted to submit the contact form without entering a correct email format to ensure that it would pop up with an error message.
+Test was successful.

+2. *Double checked all responsiveness and functionality on mobile and tablets.*